An image of a park bench

 Why did I receive a notice in the mail?

 LMD assessments are paid annually by property owners on property tax bills at the same time and in the same manner as other property taxes.
-If you received a notice in the mail, your property is located within the boundaries of LMD Benefit Zones 2 and 5.
+If you received a notice in the mail, your property is located within the boundaries of LMD Benefit Zone 5.

-The City is now asking property owners to approve increases to their Benefit Zone 2 and Benefit Zone 5 assessments to provide a high quality of service to your community while being fiscally responsible.
+The City is now asking property owners to approve an increase to their Benefit Zone 5 assessments to provide a high quality of service to your community while being fiscally responsible.

 An increase in the annual assessment for Benefit Zone 5 is needed to restore service levels to properly maintain City parks.
 Without additional funding, further cutbacks in landscape maintenance will have to be made, in addition to postponing vital repairs and replacements.
 Without these repairs and replacements, certain amenities will become inaccessible and unsafe and removed from the parks.